ocf/mkdocs/docs/user-docs/services/mysql.md

 ## Creating a MySQL database

-We have two options to create a database using the terminal or our web management tool.

-### Web-based tool

-[[Click here|commands]] and type in your username and password.
-Select the
-option: `makemysql — reset your MySQL database password, or create a new MySQL database` and run the command.
-Note your password in a safe place.

-### SSH Terminal

-Log into the OCF via [[SSH|doc services/shell]], at the terminal prompt enter the command `makemysql`.
+Log into the OCF via [SSH](shell), at the terminal prompt enter the command `makemysql`.
 Hit yes to confirm the operation.
 Note your password in a safe place.

 ## Reset Password

-To reset a MySQL password simply follow the directions above for creating a MySQL database.
+To reset a MySQL password, simply follow the directions above for creating a MySQL database.
 This program WILL NOT DELETE an existing database.